TheApproach/Render-Layer/README.md

 </html>
 ```

 Notice that we're using the tag and classes options to specify the tag name and CSS classes for the element.
-We can also add custom attributes to the element using the attributes option:
+We can also change properties after construction:
 ```
 $body->attributes['data-attr']='special value';
 ```